kenzanlabs/spinnaker.github.io/hello-spinnaker/README.md

 ##Setup Jenkins

-Jenkins is a powerful continuous integration server that allows us to several important things:
+Jenkins is a powerful continuous integration server that allows us to do several important things:

 * Poll our Github repository for changes so Spinnaker knows when to run a pipeline.
 * Compile and build our example application into .deb package so Spinnaker can bake it on an image.
 Spinnaker expects all applications to be deployed as deb packages.
-* Publish our application .deb to a our repository (see below)
-* Hosts a private deb repository.
-This allows Spinnaker to `apt-get install` our application when the image is baked.

 ###Installing Jenkins